 - Come with a power adapter (the previous Kindle Fire 2012 models don’t come with any power adapter, now all new models come with the adapter)

 The Fire HDX does have a few limitations (same applies to the Fire HD):

 - No direct access to Google Play Store (though you can get most Google Play apps via sideloading)

 - No SD card slot

-The price difference between Fire HD 16Gb and Kindle Fire HDX 16Gb is around 20 bucks (unless there is price cut).
-So, if you have the budget, I recommend getting the HDX version for those better features as discussed above.
-However, if you are on tight budget, then Fire HD 7 would give you most of the features you need for a lower price.
+The price difference between the Kindle Fire HDX 16GB and the Fire HD 16GB right now is around 20 bucks.
+If you have the budget, you can get the HDX version for those better features as discussed above.
+However, if you have a lower budget, the Fire HD will still give you most of the features you need at a cheaper price.

-This user review on the new Fire HD should help your final decision too.
+This following new user review should help your final decision too: